newrelic/open-install-library/recipes/newrelic/infrastructure/nrdot/oracle-otel/README.md

 > rather than a top-level var, so there's no 1:1 substitution possible even for a
 > single-instance install.
 A scripted or `-y` install still setting the old vars will
 > have them silently ignored and then fail with "Instances file not found" rather than a
 > clear migration error.
-This is an intentional redesign, made while these recipes are
-> still marked `WORK IN PROGRESS - not for use` — update any existing automation to the
+Update any existing automation to the new
-> new instances-file/secrets-file inputs before relying on this recipe.
+> instances-file/secrets-file inputs before relying on this recipe.

 ---